ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 The chain needs a way to validate off-chain transactions without re-executing them, or else the value of off-chain execution is lost.

 This is where verifiable computation comes into play.
 When a node executes a transaction outside of Ethereum, it submits a zero-knowledge proof to prove the correctness of off-chain execution.
-This proof (called a [validity proof](/glossary/#validity-proof)) guarantees that a transaction is valid, allowing Ethereum to apply the result to its state—without waiting for anyone to dispute it.
+This proof (called a <GlossaryTooltip termKey="validity-proof">validity proof</GlossaryTooltip>) guarantees that a transaction is valid, allowing Ethereum to apply the result to its state—without waiting for anyone to dispute it.

 [Zero-knowledge rollups](/developers/docs/scaling/zk-rollups) and [validiums](/developers/docs/scaling/validium/) are two off-chain scaling solutions that use validity proofs to provide secure scalability.
 These protocols execute thousands of transactions off-chain and submit proofs for verification on Ethereum.
 Those results can be applied immediately once the proof is verified, allowing Ethereum to process more transactions without increasing computation on the base layer.